logikum/business-objects-doc/contents/model-definitions/extensions/transfer.md

 Argument `context` is the transfer context object, and the method returns the data transfer object.
 The method copies the values of the properties of the business object onto the data transfer object.

-> this method is invalid for read-only business objects.
+> This method is invalid for read-only business objects.

 The default function works like that: